 The Encanto 18-hole golf course wraps the small neighborhood on the west and south sides, while Encanto Park borders Margarita Place on the east.
 Downtown Phoenix is less than 2 miles away.

 Architectural styles and square footage hold a variety and diversification of architecture.
-In this neighborhood is unique as Ranch style homes from the 1940’s, 1930’s Period Revival styles, Tudor / Elizabethan, Spanish Colonials, Mission Revivals from the 1930’s and Southwest Revivals all occupy this wonderful historic district in Phoenix.
+In this neighborhood is unique as Ranch style homes from the 1940s, 1930s Period Revival styles, Tudor / Elizabethan, Spanish Colonials, Mission Revivals from the 1930s and Southwest Revivals all occupy this wonderful historic district in Phoenix.

-Square footage ranges from about 1,500 to 1,900 square feet on generous lot sizes.
+Square footage ranges from about 1500 to 1900 square feet on generous lot sizes.
 This is a very affordable historic district in central Phoenix.

 The Margarita Place Historic neighborhood was originally intended as an exclusive development and residential suburb in the most ideal location in the city according to an ad in the 1927 Arizona Republic.

 Indeed, it was at that time just a residential suburb of the city of Phoenix and was platted as a subdivision in 1927.
 It was designated a historic district in 1999.

 Margarita Place Historic Homes For Sale